nodejitsu/kohai/ReadMe.md

 # Configuration

-All `kohai` configuration settings are stored in the `config.json` file.
+All `kohai` configuration settings are stored in the `config.json` file. kohai ships with a config.json.defaults file that contains the structure and default values for kohai's configuration - simply add desired irc & Twitter credentials, change the bot's name and command string if desired , and kohai is ready for action.

 ## Setting up Twitter